Amsterdam Central Station (Dutch: Amsterdam Centraal)

 How much does a train ticket to Amsterdam cost?

-Many visitors travel to Amsterdam by train.
-Unlike Schiphol Airport, Amsterdam Central Station is centrally located in the city center.
-Since there are many high-speed connections to Amsterdam, the travel time is short.
-In addition, train travelers do not have the costly problem of finding a parking space in Amsterdam.
+Many visitors arrive in Amsterdam by train.
+Unlike Schiphol Airport, Amsterdam Central Station is centrally located in the city centre.
+As there are many high speed connections to Amsterdam, the journey time is short.

 Prices for a train ticket to Amsterdam

-1 Book early
+1 Book early:

-2 Book online directly at SNCF Europe
+2 Book online directly at SNCF Europe:

-3 Cheap travel days
+3 Cheap travel days:

-Popular accommodation around the Amsterdam train station
+Popular accommodation around the Amsterdam Central Station

 Another advantage is that if you return home early, you can sleep longer as the walk to the station is not far.